expo/expo/docs/versions/unversioned/sdk/media-library.md

 An object representing an [album](#album) if album with given name exists, otherwise returns `null`.

-### `Expo.MediaLibrary.createAlbumAsync(albumName, asset)`
+### `Expo.MediaLibrary.createAlbumAsync(albumName, asset, copyAsset)`

 Creates an album with given name and initial asset.
 The asset parameter is required on Android, since it's not possible to create empty album on this platform.
+On Android, by default it copies given asset from the current album to the new one, however it's also possible to move it by passing `false` as `copyAsset` argument.
+In case it's copied you should keep in mind that `getAssetsAsync` will return duplicated asset.

 #### Arguments

 -   **albumName (_string_)** -- Name of the album to create.
 -   **asset (_string_ | _Asset_)** -- [Asset](#asset) or its ID.
 Required on Android.
+-   **copyAsset (_boolean_)** -- Whether to copy asset to the new album instead of move it.
+Defaults to `true`. (**Android only**)

 #### Returns